lmdensley/crunchy-containers/README.md

-Crunchy PostgreSQL 9.4.5
+Crunchy PostgreSQL for OpenShift
 ==========================

-This project includes a Dockerfile that lets you build a PostgreSQL 9.4.5 Docker image.
+This project includes a Dockerfile that lets you build a Crunchy Certified PostgreSQL 9.5 Docker image.
 The image by default is built on a RHEL 7.2 64 bit base, but can also be built on a centos 7 64 bit base.
 NOTICE, to build the RHEL 7 version of this container, you need to build the Docker